alexKleider/Convert/README.md

 Each action is logged to a file called 'log.log'.

 This project was motivated by the following:
-At the June meeting of olpcSF.org, Bruce Baike introduced us to Rachel [1].
+At the June (or was it May?) meeting of olpcSF.org, Bruce Baike introduced us to Rachel [1].
 Rachel is a content server running on a Raspberry Pi [2] with a 32 GB SD card.
 Amongst other things, it provides many if not all of the Khan videos but unfortunately they are all provided in mp4 format which the OLPC XO laptop can not play.

-Our soon to be executed plan is to run this script against the /var/www directory found on the second partition of Rachel's SD card.
-Once this is done and we know that we'll need a much higher capacity SD card since the ogv files are much bigger.
-We are hoping a 64 GB card will be sufficient.
+Running these scripts against the /var/www directory found on the second partition of Rachel's SD card makes Rachel useful to XO laptop clients.
+It's recognized that we'll probably need a higher capacity SD card since the converted files are likely to be considerably bigger.
+A 64 GB card should do the trick.
 Stay tuned.

 For historical reasons, the text of the original README file follows:
 """
-These utilities accepts a directory tree, beneath which there are assumed to be html and mp4 files with the latter being referenced in the former.
+These utilities accept a directory tree, beneath which there are assumed to be html and mp4 files with the latter being referenced in the former.

 All references to files with names ending with '.mp4' contained in files